Pirates vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- In five games as the underdog over the last 10 matchups, the Pirates have a record of 3-2.
+- The Pirates have played as the underdog in five of their past 10 games and have gone 3-2 in those contests.

-- When it comes to the total, the Pirates and their foes are 4-6-0 in their previous 10 contests.
+- When it comes to the total, the Pirates and their foes are 5-5-0 in their last 10 contests.

-- The Pirates' previous 10 games have not had a spread set by bookmakers.
-The average over/under set by oddsmakers in Pittsburgh's past four games has been 8.5, a span during which the Pirates and their opponents have gone under each time.

 Pirates Betting Records & Stats

-- The Pirates have been victorious in 10, or 58.8%, of the 17 contests they have been chosen as underdogs in this season.
+- The Pirates have won in 10, or 55.6%, of the 18 contests they have been named as odds-on underdogs this year.

-- Pittsburgh has a record of 9-6, a 60% win rate, when it's set as an underdog of +105 or more by bookmakers this season.
+- Pittsburgh has entered 10 games this season as the underdog by +120 or more and is 6-4 in those contests.

-- The Pirates have an implied victory probability of 48.8% according to the moneyline set by oddsmakers for this matchup.
+- The moneyline set for this matchup implies the Pirates have a 45.5% chance of coming away with a victory in the contest.

 - The Pirates have played just one game with a spread this season and covered in that contest.